-- Test the ability to establish a UC/IC, to include roles, responsibilities, resource availability, authorities, jurisdictions, interagency coordination, and communications appropriate for response activities. - Test procedures for reporting of a TSI, including notifications to the National Response Center, the National Cybersecurity Communications Integration Center (for cyber incidents that do not impact physical security or environmental elements within the maritime domain), the Coast Guard chain of command, and local authorities. - Verify procedures for implementing specific security instructions issued by the FMSC at MARSEC Level 2 or 3, in response to a TSI. - Evaluate the ability to establish a unified command structure in response to a TSI in accordance with the AMSP including the use of NIMS and participation by appropriate agencies and stakeholders. - Verify procedures for developing a specific incident action plan in response to a TSI, using existing IAP templates and function plans for specific AMS contingencies. - Test procedures to respond to a report of suspicious activity or a breach of security within the port and timeframes for such a response. - Verify adequacy of the security responses to the TSI scenarios most likely to occur within AMSC's AOR, as defined in the AMSP. - Verify knowledge of linkages to appropriate federal, state, local, tribal and territorial response plans in response to a TSI. - Verify and test resources required to respond to a TSI. - Test the ability and adequacy of resources to conduct simultaneous security and other response operations (e.g., SAR, environmental response). - Evaluate the AMSC's understanding of the goals and objectives of the National Maritime Transportation Security Plan, the National Response Framework (NRF), and the National Cyber Incident Response Plan as they apply to TSI responses.
+- Test the ability to establish an IC/UC, to include roles, responsibilities, resource availability, authorities, jurisdictions, interagency coordination, and communications appropriate for response activities. - Test procedures for reporting of a TSI, including notifications to the National Response Center as per 33 CFR § 101.305, the Coast Guard chain of command, and local authorities. - Verify procedures for implementing specific security instructions issued by the FMSC at MARSEC Level 2 or 3, in response to a TSI. - Evaluate the ability to establish a unified command structure in response to a TSI in accordance with the AMSP including the use of NIMS and participation by appropriate agencies and stakeholders. - Verify procedures for developing a specific incident action plan in response to a TSI, using existing IAP templates and function plans for specific AMS contingencies. - Test procedures to respond to a report of suspicious activity or a breach of security within the port and timeframes for such a response. - Verify adequacy of the security responses to the TSI scenarios most likely to occur within AMSC's AOR, as defined in the AMSP. - Verify knowledge of linkages to appropriate federal, state, local, tribal and territorial response plans in response to a TSI. - Verify and test resources required to respond to a TSI. - Test the ability and adequacy of resources to conduct simultaneous security and other response operations (e.g., SAR, environmental response). - Evaluate the AMSC's understanding of the goals and objectives of the National Maritime Transportation Security Plan, the National Response Framework, and the National Cyber Incident Response Plan as they apply to TSI responses.